The Federal’s violent past revealed

 The Federal Hotel opened for business in July 1887, and was described at the time as being “far in advance of anything so far erected in Western Australia and equal to the best in the sister colonies”.

-The hotel’s rich history though is darkened by a violent double murder on February 8 1927.
-Lillian Josephine Martin and her four-year-old son Daniel Charles, known as “Tyke”, were found dead in an upstairs bedroom of the building.
-Lillian, who was seperated from her husband, and Jack Thomas had booked into the Federal Hotel under the name of Mr and Mrs Martin on February 7.
+Separated from her husband, Lillian and her lover, John ‘Jack’ Thomas, had booked into the Federal Hotel under the name of Mr and Mrs Martin on February 7.
 With them was young Tyke.

 THROUGH the window of a disordered bedroom on Tuesday morning a yardman at the Federal Hotel, Fremantle, was the first to see the dreadful evidence of a double-crime that has shocked the State.
 Lying strangled on one side of the bed was a young woman; on the other was a beautiful baby boy with a great gash in his little throat from which his life-blood had ebbed.
 They were both dead, but there was no one to tell the how or the why of the tragedy.
 The man, who held the secret had hours before, crept quietly from the scene of the terrible deed.
 From an evening at the pictures, Mrs. Lillian Martin and her son Dan entered their hotel bedroom on Monday night never to leave it alive.
 The first the hotel people saw of them was when a man, a woman, and child came to the Federal Hotel, Fremantle on Monday evening, booking a room and dinner at the hotel, and spent the evening at the pictures, returning to their room at about 10.30.
 Probably only the man who murdered them saw the woman and child alive after that hour.
 Next morning at about 7.30 “Martin” (who is since believed to be Jack Thomas) left the hotel.
 But no importance was attached to this or to the failure of the woman and child to appear at breakfast.
 Growing anxious as the morning wore on, however, the licensee sent the housemaid and a yardman to investigate the locked and peering through the window they made their terrible discovery.
 The police were immediately notified, and when Constable Shannon opened the bedroom door the shocking nature of the crime that had taken place during the night was apparent.
 The child lay on the floor in a pool of blood, his neck cruelly gashed, his pretty hair dripping with his own blood.
 And the woman, scantly clothed, bruised and lifeless lay on the other side of the bed with her head under a pillow.
 Both had been dead several hours, the woman having evidently been strangled and the child done to a cruel death with a razor that almost severed his little head from his body.
 What followed the committing of the horrible crime can only be surmised.
 The detectives are, however, of the opinion that the man wiped his razor and replaced it in its case, washed his hands, and went to sleep with those ghastly reminders of his crime on each side of him.
 Whether he slept soundly or was tortured by terrible dreams he alone knows.
 But it is certain that he arose early and taking a revolver and a handful of cartridges, left the room taking the key with him.
 Only the evidences of his crime remained.